csm_tansania_bildung_186.1504_theologisches_college_0464cc941c.jpg

 Background information

-As early as ten years after the first Herrnhut missionaries came to East Africa, training of local theologians began in 1901 at the Rungwe mission station.
-In the meantime, most of the provinces of the Moravian Church in Tanzania have their own theological training centers where future pastors are trained and educated.
-The church is also the sponsor of Teofilo Kisanji University (TEKU) in the city of Mbeya, where doctoral studies in theology are now also possible.
+Just ten years after the Herrnhut Mission came to East Africa, the training of local theologians began at the Rungwe mission station in 1901.
+Most of the provinces of the Moravian Church in Tanzania now have their own theological training centers where future pastors are trained and educated.
+The church is also the sponsor of Teofilo Kisanji University (TEKU) in the city of Mbeya, where theological doctoral studies are now also possible.
+The theological seminary of Teofilo Kisanji University offers an academic, ecumenically open and globally networked education.
+The courses are also attended by students from Kenya, Malawi and Zambia.

 Project goals

-• Graduates find answers to challenges facing society as a whole (HIV, poverty, violence, inequality)
+• Graduates find answers to challenges facing society as a whole (HIV, poverty, violence, inequality).

 Target groups

-• 200 multipliers (church leaders, pastors)
+• Approx. 200 multipliers (church leaders, pastors)

 Activities

-The following activities are planned for 2023/24:
+The following activities are planned for 2024:

 • Promote teaching, specifically in the areas of inclusion, gender justice, peacebuilding, Christian-Muslim relations, ecumenism, and prevention of HIV and domestic violence.